morph-l2/morph-doc/relay/Decentralized Sequencers/Decentralized Sequencers.md

 ### Architecture

-Here is a brief architecture of the Morphism decentralized sequencing network.
+Here is a brief architecture of the Morph decentralized sequencing network.

 #### Sequencer Set Selection

-A complete Morphism decentralized sequencer network consists of two parts:
+A complete Morph decentralized sequencer network consists of two parts:

 - Sequencer Set
 - Sequencer Staking Contract